Eurekashen/Eurekashen.github.io/_pages/about.md

 # 🧑🏻‍💻 About me

 I am currently a senior undergraduate student from [Mixed Class, Chu Kochen Honors College](http://ckc.zju.edu.cn/ckcen/) of [Zhejiang University](https://www.zju.edu.cn/english/), majoring in Computer Science and Technology.
 My advisors are professor [Chunhua Shen](https://cshen.github.io/) and [Hao Chen](https://stan-haochen.github.io/) who are affiliated to [State Key Lab of CAD & CG, Zhejiang University](http://www.cad.zju.edu.cn/english.html).
-I had a wonderful research experience at [University of Illinois at Urbana-Champaign](https://illinois.edu/) this summer and was honored to work with [Prof. Ge Liu](https://www.mit.edu/~geliu/)
+I had a wonderful research experience at [University of Illinois at Urbana-Champaign](https://illinois.edu/) and was honored to work with [Prof. Ge Liu](https://www.mit.edu/~geliu/)

+I will join Carnegie Mellon University as a Ph.D. student in 2025 Fall.

 I am keenly interested in research topics associated with AI for Science and various Generative Models.
 My prior research experience encompasses protein design and the prediction of crystal structures and properties.
 Currently, I am engaged in exploring diverse areas, including co-designing protein structures and sequences, utilizing Reinforment Learning to guide Flow Matching models to design protein structures.